Cacti/documentation/General-Installing-Instructions.md

 Configure MySQL/MariaDB
 -----------------------

-Set a password for the root user.
-Please record this password.
+Set a password for the root user, and record this password.
 If you loose control of this password, you may have to re-install your database server in the case of any system disaster or recovering from a crash.

     shell> mysqladmin --user=root password somepassword
     shell> mysqladmin --user=root --password reload